Kielbiski/AppProject/README.md

 To test game, run the JAR.
 To contribute, fork repo.

-Source for non-networked JAR available upon request.
+Source for non-networked JAR available at https://dbr.ee/0piq